S-Srivats/Intruder-Alert-System/README.md

 # Intruder-Alert-System

-This is the source code for the intruder alert system built using Raspberry Pi
+This is the source code for an intruder alert system built using Raspberry Pi